- About Us

 As a result of the research completed in 1999 Keita Dawson found the need to develop a culturally appropriate service sensitive to the needs of Maori and was supported by Age Concern Auckland to develop her own service that would meet the needs of those suffering from Elder Abuse and Neglect significantly within Maori Communities.

-Te Oranga Kaumatua Kuia Disability Support Services Trust was then established.
+Te Oranga Kaumatua Kuia Disability Support Services Trust was then established in 2000.

 Kia kaua te tahi atu tangata e whakahawini whakaiti whakararu e tukino ranei i tou mana tangata i nga wa katoa